laforge49/Agent2/README.md

 # agent2
-2-way messaging for Clojure Agents.
+2-way messaging & weak real-time for Clojure Agents.

 When you send to an Agent there is no indication that the function sent was executed or was dropped when the agent was restarted beyond